Here's Why You're Addicted to Clickbait Articles About Changing Your Life

 Du Preez does believe millennials are particularly “trigger happy” when it comes to sharing information, which generally doesn’t translate to IRL action.
 “During the age of the internet, where there’s so much information being shared, we’re needing to be increasingly discerning about what’s true and what’s false.”

 Haidermota agrees that over-analysis can have a debilitating effect.
-“Over-analysis may stop us from taking an action as we are looking for a ‘perfect solution’.
-It can have a paralysing effect on performance.”
+“Over-analysis may stop us from taking an action as we are looking for a ‘perfect solution.’
+It can have a paralyzing effect on performance.”

-However, both experts agree that it’s positive for mental wellbeing that millennials prioritise their personal life over career ambition, unlike previous generations.
-“I’ve noticed now when young people know they’re unhappy in their current situation, they realise they don’t have to do what their parents did.
+However, both experts agree that it’s positive for mental wellbeing that millennials prioritize their personal life over career ambition, unlike previous generations.
+“I’ve noticed now when young people know they’re unhappy in their current situation, they realize they don’t have to do what their parents did.
 They don’t have to stay in it for 30 to 40 years,” Haidermota says.

 Our affinity for self-evaluation and improvement is also making us better people, according to Haidermota and Du Preez.